wzh1895/Stock-and-Flow-in-Python/readme.md

 ## Change Log

+**23 Dec 2018: v0.4.0**

+1. Added stmxGenerator, a set of functions to add components to blank .stmx file.

 **15 Dec 2018: v0.3.1**

 1. Canvas in HTML5 is used to draw a first stock for web-based interface.